What Is Testosterone?

 The normal testosterone level in males is 300-1,000 nanograms per deciliter (ng/dL), while for women, it is 15-70 ng/dL (in the morning).

-4. How to increase my testosterone level if I have low testosterone?
+How can I increase my testosterone level if I have low testosterone?

 Your doctor might prescribe certain medications to increase your testosterone levels.
 They might also suggest Testosterone Replacement Therapy (TRT) if required.
 Self-treatment is not recommended in this case.